-Major in Journalism
+Major in Print or Broadcast Journalism

 The journalism major provides comprehensive and in-depth knowledge of the theory and practice of journalism.
 Areas covered include reporting, editing, feature writing, advertising, mass media and more.
 The skills you will learn in order to gather information, analyze it, and organize it into a news story will prepare you well for your further academic studies and for a wide variety of careers.

 Although most people think of journalism in terms of newspapers, a major in journalism prepares you for a wide variety of careers in which gathering information and communicating it are important.
 Journalism majors are employed in fields such as reporting, editing, publishing, public relations, advertising, newspaper, television and radio, newsletters and corporate publications, writing training programs, screenwriting and writing books.